Table of Contents

-A dog who has spent his life indoors, on cool linoleum floors, may burn its paws on hot summer asphalt and get a paw frostbite if he spends time on cold surface without any winter dog booties for snow.
+A dog who has spent his life indoors, on cool linoleum floors, may burn its paws on hot summer asphalt and get paw frostbite if he spends time on the cold surface without any winter dog booties for snow.

 Temperature and chemicals can harm your dog's paws

-Pet parents who you live in a place where winter weather means snow and ice, a dog’s paws face many challenges, the least of which is freezing temperatures.
+Pet parents who live in a place where winter weather means snow and ice, a dog’s paws face many challenges, the least of which is freezing temperatures.

-An often overlooked, but serious threat to your dog’s feet is chemicals.
+An often overlooked but serious threat to your dog’s feet is chemicals.

-Additionally, once your dog comes in from the cold without wearing any dog boots, he or she can track these chemicals into your home, which present hazards to babies and small children, who often spend a lot of time on the floor.
+Additionally, once your dog comes in from the cold without wearing any dog boots, they can track these chemicals into your home, which presents hazards to babies and small children, who often spend a lot of time on the floor.

 Other outdoor hazards for dogs include cuts and abrasions.

 All these dangerous things can be “conveniently” hidden underneath the snow, which is why the special best dog booties for snow alone exist today.

-Moreover, whenever your dog is dashing through the snow or stepping in slushy puddles, very often the hair between toe pads becomes frozen and collects layers of ice in your pooch's paws.
+Moreover, whenever your dog is dashing through the snow or stepping in slushy puddles, very often, the hair between toe pads becomes frozen and collects layers of ice in your pooch's paws.

 Allergies and insect bites or stings can cause severe irritation and health concerns for dogs too.

 While these dangers are significantly reduced during winter months, especially in areas of the world that experience frost and ice, they’re not absent.

-When dealing with extreme weather, such as very hot or very cold temperatures, blizzards, heavy rain and similar, it’s good practice to take a look at your dog’s paws when you come in from your daily exercise to make sure there are no thorns or burrs stuck in between their toes.
+When dealing with extreme weather, such as very hot or very cold temperatures, blizzards, heavy rain, and similar, it’s good practice to take a look at your dog’s paws when you come in from your daily exercise to make sure there are no thorns or burrs stuck in between their toes.